Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Experiments

 \section{Experiments}

-\paragraph{Implementation details}
+\paragraph{Implementation Details}

-In all experiments, we use a pre-trained embedding matrix $\mathbf{E}$ from the BERT \cite{bert} model.
-We normalize this matrix to have zero mean and unit variance and keep it fixed throughout training.
-Although the model receives the soft token distribution $\mathbf{p}_t$ as input, it does not operate directly on these distribution.
-Instead, we compute a weighted average of token embeddings, $\mathbf{p}_t \mathbf{E}$, which yields a lower-dimensional, more tractable representation for the model to process.
+In all experiments, we use a pre-trained embedding matrix, $\mathbf{E}$, from the BERT \citep{bert} model\footnote{We consider other embedding options in Appendix \ref{sec:embeddings}}.
+We normalize this matrix to have a zero mean and a unit variance and keep it fixed throughout training.
+Although the model receives the soft token distribution $\mathbf{p}_t$ as input, it does not operate directly on this distribution.
+Instead, we compute a weighted average of the token embeddings, $\mathbf{p}_t \mathbf{E}$, which yields a lower-dimensional, more tractable representation for the model to process.

-Our model architecture is based on the design proposed in \cite{tencdm}, consisting of Transformer decoder layers \cite{vaswani2017attention} augmented with UNet-style skip connections.
+Our model's architecture is based on the design proposed in \citet{tencdm}, consisting of Transformer decoder layers \citep{vaswani2017attention} augmented with UNet-style skip connections.
 Specifically, the output of the first layer is added to the input of the last, the second to the second-last, and so on.
-The full model has 12 layers and approximately 100M parameters.
+The full model has approximately 100M parameters.
 For conditional generation, we modify the model to accept an input sequence $\mathbf{w}^{x}$, which is processed by an additional 6-layer Transformer encoder.
 The encoder output is integrated into the decoder through cross-attention mechanisms.
-For timestep conditioning, we adopt the approach from \cite{diffuseq}, plugging learned timestep embeddings into each Transformer block akin to positional embeddings.
+For timestep conditioning, we adopt the approach from \citet{diffuseq}, plugging learned timestep embeddings into each Transformer block akin to positional embeddings.
 The complete set of hyperparameters used for training and evaluation is provided in Appendix \ref{sec:implementation}.

-\paragraph{Decoder} As noted in \cite{tencdm}, using a context-aware decoder for embedding-based diffusion improves generation quality.
-However, in the case of our smoothing diffusion, the decoder type had negligible impact on output quality.
-Further details can be found in Appendix \ref{sec:decoder}.
-Therefore, in all experiments we decode predicted embeddings by rounding them to closest tokens, which is equivalent to choosing a token with the highest $\mathbf{D}_0$ value.

-\subsection{The importance of $\tilde{\delta}$}
+\subsection{The Importance of $\tilde{\delta}$}